Reference definitions for terms used throughout RealScout, Member Support documentation, and Help Center articles. Terms are listed alphabetically.

 A

-Advanced Search: A search experience with expanded criteria and filters (used for MLS-accurate client searches and templates).
+Advanced Search: A search experience with expanded criteria and filters (used for MLS-accurate client searches and Templates).

-Alert: RealScout's emailed updates sent to contacts.
+Alert: RealScout's emailed updates sent to Contacts.
 Types include Listing Alerts, Home Value Alerts, and Market Activity Alerts.

-Alert Schedules (ASAP, Daily, Weekly, Monthly):
+Alert Schedules (ASAP, Daily, Monthly):

-• ASAP Schedule: Sends matches immediately.
+ASAP Schedule: Sends matches immediately.

-• Monthly Schedule: Sends monthly.
+Monthly Schedule: Sends monthly.

-Archived Contacts: Contacts placed into an archived state so they no longer count toward nurtured limits and stop receiving alert and Auto Nurture communications
+Archived Contacts: Contacts placed into an archived state so they no longer count toward nurtured limits and stop receiving alert and Auto Nurture communications.
+Preferred cleanup method vs. deleting for stale Contacts who might re-engage in the future.

 Auto Nurture (Email Sequence):

-• Invite goes out the next day after enabling Auto Nurture
+Invite goes out the next day after enabling Auto Nurture

-• Day 1: Welcome and intro with your photo and logo
+Day 1: Welcome and intro with your photo and logo

-• Monthly: Ongoing Popular Homes, once a month, of only the most popular listing in an agent's default location.
+Monthly: Ongoing Popular Homes, once a month, of only the most popular listing in an agent's default location.
 This stops when a listing alert is created.

-Auto-Updating Alerts (Auto Nurture): Alerts created by Auto Nurture can adjust criteria based on a contact’s activity so results stay relevant.
+Auto-Updating Alerts (Auto Nurture): Alerts created by Auto Nurture can adjust criteria based on a Contact's activity so results stay relevant.

 Awaiting Nurture: Contacts not yet set up with, or interacting with, alerts or with Auto Nurture enabled (and not archived).
 Does not count toward nurtured limits.
-Use this list to decide who to activate with templates, alerts, or Auto Nurture, or who to enrich if you need more info.
+Use this list to decide who to activate with Templates, alerts, or Auto Nurture, or who to enrich if you need more info.

 B

-Basic Search: A simplified property search with essential criteria:
+Basic Search: A simplified property search with essential criteria: locations, status, price, beds, baths, square footage or acres, and type.
+Also called a "Cross-MLS" Search.

-BoldTrail (formerly kvCORE): Enterprise-only integration that can sync offices, agents, contacts, and push RealScout activity back to BoldTrail.
+BoldTrail (formerly kvCORE): Enterprise-only integration that can sync offices, agents, Contacts, and push RealScout activity back to BoldTrail.

 C